Interaction renormalization and validity of kinetic equations for turbulent states: Introduction

-When $\beta>3\alpha$ and $\epsilon_k$ grows along the cascade, on dimensional grounds one might have expected strong turbulence to appear at those $k$ for which $\epsilon_k\simeq 1$.
-We will show below that the effective dimensionless coupling is always parametrically larger than $\epsilon_k$, so that strong turbulence must start at lower $k$ than had been expected.
-We even find cases where it is enough to have $\epsilon_{k_{max}}\simeq 1$ to have strong turbulence even for $k\ll k_{max}$ where $\epsilon_k\ll1$.
-There are two seemingly plausible scenarios for the character of strong turbulence depending on the scaling of $\omega_k$ and the form of $\lambda_{1234}$.
+There are two alternative scenarios for the character of strong turbulence which are often discussed in the literature (a criterion for choosing between them for a given system isn't given).
 The first is a qualitatively similar cascade, just with the weak-turbulence time, $1/\omega_k\epsilon_k^2$ replaced by the nonlinear time $1/\omega_k\epsilon_k=1/\lambda_kn_kk^d$, so that the spectral energy flux $P$ is estimated as the spectral density $\tilde \omega_kn_kk^d$ divided by the nonlinear time, $P\simeq \tilde \omega_kn_kk^d\lambda_kn_kk^d$, which gives $n_k\simeq (P/\lambda_k\tilde\omega_k)^{1/2}k^{-d}$.
-Here the renormalized frequency is $\tilde\o_k=\o_k+\sum_{\bf q}\lambda_{kqkq}n_q$.
+We shall show below that the true answer is \eqref{strong1} instead.
 The second scenario is the often suggested hypothesis of critical balance $\epsilon_k=$const, which gives the universal (flux-independent) spectrum $n_k\simeq k^{-d}\omega_k/\lambda_k$, see e.g. \cite{Phil,GS,NZ,NS}.
-Neither of these scenarios have ever been derived analytically, nor has any criterion been suggested for choosing between them for a given system.
-The renormalized kinetic equation we will derive below could have solutions of two kinds, a flux-dependent spectrum and a universal spectrum, depending on the sign of the effective coupling.
-Therefore, our derivation of the effective coupling sheds light on the nature of strong turbulence in different systems.
+From the below consideration, we will see that the critical balance is $\mL(k)=$const instead.